There are many teachers all around. You never know where you’re going to find one. – Angel Hawley

 Principles of Composition I + II

 Women and Religion

 University of California, Santa Cruz – B.A. degree, Cultural Anthropology.

 This degree path included two absence-of-leaves due to mental health trouble.
 While at UCSC my most impactful learning experiences were through writing my senior thesis, and in Susan Harding’s courses.
-Classes included:
+Some classes included:

 Anthropology and Photography